 As the typical person will work 80,000 hours in a full lifetime, I want to work in a way that isn’t just waiting until retirement to do all the things I wanted to do but didn’t have time for because I was working.
-I don’t want to reach my 70th birthday and regret that I didn’t spend enough time with my wife or play enough with my dog.
+I don’t want to reach my 70th birthday and regret that I didn’t spend enough time with my wife, or play enough with my son or dog.

 I want to do work that is not in competition with personal time.
 I want to do work that can fit around all the other stuff I enjoy doing.
 It’s got to be work that is flexible.
 It’s got to be work that is aligned with my values.

 I don’t expect the work to be something I’ll always love doing.
 There will always be something that’s dull or stressful.
 That’s ok.
 I’m more interested in the work I’m doing consistently from one day to another.

 As I’m going to spend so much of my life working, I want it to be work that challenges me, and occasionally excites me.
 Work that’s robust enough to withstand global recessions, pandemics and personal tragedy.
 And perhaps even apocalyptic events.